Outdoor Essentials

 • Always be hydrating.
 Even if you’re not thirsty, continue drinking small amounts of water to avoid dehydration.
 Avoid tea, coffee, and sodas as those contain caffeine—a diuretic.
 Preliminary symptoms of dehydration are mild headache, fatigue, and dizziness.

 • Unexpected summer storms with violent lightning or sudden blizzards can also surprise visitors, who lose all sense of scale above timberline.
+Lightning regularly strikes on Rollins Pass.
+If you see lightning or hear thunder, seek safety.
+Avoid open areas like lakes or meadows.
+Stay away from mountaintops, ridgelines, and isolated trees.
 Check the weather near the pass.

 • Review our Frequently Asked Questions.